Tuberous sclerosis: Neuropsychiatric

 About 90% of people with TSC develop a range of neurodevelopmental, behavioural, psychiatric, and psychosocial difficulties.
 The "TSC‐associated neuropsychiatric disorders" are abbreviated TAND.
 These difficulties are less frequently identified and thus undertreated when compared with the neurological symptoms.
 Most problems are associated with more severe intellectual delay or associated with childhood and adolescence, and some (for example depressed mood) may be unreported if the person is unable to communicate.
 TAND can be investigated and considered at six levels: behavioural, psychiatric, intellectual, academic, neuropsychological, and psychosocial.

 Behavioural problems most commonly seen include overactivity, impulsivity and sleeping difficulties.
 Also common are anxiety, mood swings, and severe aggression.
 Less common are depressed mood, self-injury, and compulsive behaviours.

 People with TSC are frequently also diagnosed with psychiatric disorders: autism spectrum disorder (ASD), attention deficit hyperactivity disorder (ADHD), anxiety disorder and depressive disorder.
 TSC is one of the most common genetic causes of autism spectrum disorder, which affects nearly half of people with TSC.
 ASD is more common in TSC2 than TSC1 and more common with earlier and more severe epilepsy, and with lower intellectual ability.
 ADHD is nearly as frequently seen in TSC as ASD (up to half of all people with TSC).
 Anxiety and depressive disorders, when they occur, are typically diagnosed in early adulthood and among those intellectually able to express their moods.
-Schizophrenia (and symptoms like hallucinations or psychosis) is no more common in TSC than the general population.

 The intellectual ability of people with TSC varies enormously.
 About 40–50% have a normal IQ.
 A normal IQ is much more commonly seen in TSC1 than TSC2, and profound intellectual disability seen in 34% of TSC2 compared with 10% of TSC1 in one study.
 Many studies have examined whether early onset, type and severity of epilepsy associates with intellectual ability.
 Academic issues occur even in people with TSC who have normal intellectual ability.
 These are often specific learning disorders such as dyscalculia (understanding mathematics), but also include other aspects affecting school life such as anxiety, lack of social skills or low self-esteem.

 About half of people with TSC, when assessed for neuropsychological skills, are in the bottom 5th percentile in some areas, which indicates a severe impairment.
 These include problems with attention (for example, being able to concentrate on two separate things like looking and listening), memory (particularly recall, verbal and spatial working memory) and executive function (for example, planning, self-monitoring, cognitive flexibility).

 The psychosocial impacts of TSC include low self-esteem and self-efficacy in the individual, and a burden on the family coping with a complex and unpredictable disorder.